How do texts turn ordinary local people into heroes, and how do you analyse the way a community celebrates and tells its own stories?

 The answer

 Heroism in these texts is constructed.
 The person is real, but the text chooses how to present them, what to include, and what to make them stand for.
 Reading the construction shows you both how the text works and what the community values.
+This applies to ANY prescribed text or unseen extract in this module, whatever the actual person or community happens to be.

 How a text builds a hero

-• Selection of detail: the text chooses the actions that show character, such as years of quiet service rather than a single dramatic event.
+- Selection of detail - the text chooses the actions that show character, such as years of quiet service rather than a single dramatic event.

-• Anecdote: a small specific story that stands for a larger quality, like the time the figure stayed late to help one person.
+- Anecdote - a small, specific story that stands for a larger quality, like the time the figure stayed late to help one person.

-• Direct quotation: letting the figure or their community speak, which builds authenticity and warmth.
+- Direct quotation - letting the figure or their community speak, which builds authenticity and warmth.

-• Positive connotation: words like "tireless", "humble", "devoted" that frame the person as admirable.
+- Positive connotation - words like "tireless", "humble", "devoted" that frame the person as admirable.

-• Contrast: setting the figure's generosity against the busy, self-interested world around them.
+- Contrast - setting the figure's generosity against the busy, self-interested world around them.

 The values behind the hero

 Who a community calls a hero reveals what it values.
-A town that celebrates a volunteer who rebuilt the local hall after a flood is valuing service, resilience and belonging.
-A profile that praises a coach for developing young people, not just winning, is valuing care over success.
+A profile that celebrates a volunteer who rebuilt the local hall after a flood is valuing service, resilience and belonging.
+A tribute that praises a coach for developing young people, not just winning, is valuing care over success.
 Ask what quality the text most admires, and you uncover the community's values.
 This is the deeper layer of the dot point: the hero is a mirror in which the community sees what it wants to be.

 Writing about everyday heroes

 To write well, name the technique, point to the detail, and explain both the effect on the responder and the value it reveals.
 A reliable pattern: by selecting the detail of X and framing it with the word Y, the composer represents this person as admirable for Z, which shows the community values Z. Keep the focus on the text's choices, not on whether you personally admire the figure.
+This pattern works identically whether your text is a profile, a tribute speech, a photo feature, or an unseen extract you have never seen before the exam.

 Examples in context